flutter/website/src/ui/animations/hero-animations.md

 * When the user taps the `InkWell` containing the source hero, the code creates the destination route using `MaterialPageRoute`.
-  Pushing the destination route to the `Navigator`’s stack triggers the animation.
+  Pushing the destination route to the `Navigator`'s stack triggers the animation.
 * The `Container` positions the `PhotoHero` in the destination route's top-left corner, below the `AppBar`.
-* The `onTap()` method for the destination `PhotoHero` pops the `Navigator`’s stack, triggering the animation that flies the `Hero` back to the original route.
+* The `onTap()` method for the destination `PhotoHero` pops the `Navigator`'s stack, triggering the animation that flies the `Hero` back to the original route.
 * Use the `timeDilation` property to slow the transition while debugging.